rnepal2/Purchase-Analytics/README.md

 - A `department_id` should be listed only if `number_of_orders` is greater than `0`
 - `percentage` should be rounded to the second decimal

+## Solution

+In this solution to the problem mentioned above, python dictionary data structure is used.
+The department wise counting is achieved using  dictionary of dictionaries.
+This solution works at the amortized time complexity of O(n).
+For the sorting of the result with department_id, we use bubble sort of complexity O(n$^2$).
+For the large number of departments, this can be improved with merge sort.

 ## Run